Advice about apprenticeships during the Coronavirus pandemic

 Financial incentives for employers

-Employers who hire a new apprentice before 30 September 2021 can claim additional financial incentives from the government.
+Employers who hire a new apprentice between 1 April 2021 and 31 January 2022 can claim additional financial incentives from the government.
 This is to help businesses and the economy recover from the impact of the coronavirus (COVID-19) pandemic.

-Employers can apply for a payment of £3,000 for new apprentices of any age who have an employment start date of 1 April 2021 to 30 September 2021.
-They must have an apprenticeship start date of 1 April 2021 to 30 November 2021.
+Employers can apply for a payment of £3,000 for new apprentices of any age who have an employment start date of 1 April 2021 to 31 January 2022.

 This payment is in addition to the existing £1,000 you’ll already get for taking on an apprentice who is: